IRS Tax Court Litigation

 Tax controversies can involve proposed tax assessments, tax collection actions by the IRS, or other IRS actions.
-A Tax Court attorney is a skilled negotiator and trial attorney.
+A Tax Court attorney will be able to prepare your Tax Court petition and prepare to negotiate the best outcome.
+Tax Court litigation may be the best method for resolving your tax dispute.
 Once the IRS issues a final notice, taxpayers can generally seek a remedy from the courts.
 You are entitled to file a Tax Court petition if you have received:

 - A notice of deficiency, or

 The Tax Court has jurisdiction to decide a variety of types of disputes.
 Tax Court can be an effective method of resolving disputes as the taxpayer is not required to full pay the tax before disputing it with the Tax Court.
 If you disagree with the results of an IRS audit, you can dispute the results in Tax Court.
 Once a taxpayer has exhausted his or her administrative appeal rights and still disagrees with the IRS, the IRS will issue a notice of deficiency to the taxpayer’s last known address.
 The notice of deficiency will outline the adjustments to the taxpayer’s tax return and will state that the taxpayer has 90 days to file a Tax Court petition.
 This 90 day deadline is a hard deadline that cannot be extended.

 The IRS is required to send all notices of determination and notices of deficiency to the taxpayer’s last known address.
 A taxpayer’s last known address is the address that appears on the taxpayer’s most recently filed and properly processed Federal tax return, unless the Internal Revenue Service (IRS) is given clear and concise notification of a different address.
 If the IRS failed to mail the notice of deficiency to the taxpayer’s last know address, the taxpayer may file a motion for summary judgment on the Tax Court’s jurisdiction over the taxpayer.